5 Things to Consider Before Tiny LivingOn June 13, 2018 by Kari

 Living tiny is sweeping the nation!
 The idea of having less possessions to manage, more money to put into experiences, and lessening environmental footprints can be very appealing.

 For us it came from necessity and desire.
 We left our life in Colorado where we seemed to be drowning in trying to just achieve normal goals of a home and family with a little money left over to enjoy our life.
 We realized with the rising costs our goals just couldn’t be reached on a one income family where we were.
 So we packed up and moved to Oklahoma.

 Once we were here we needed to decided what we wanted.
 First, we knew we wanted land, at least 10 acres.
 We found the perfect piece of heaven on earth not to far from town.
 Second, we would have to put everything on it, house, well, septic, electric, propane and that could add up quickly.

 So we started looking at mobile homes and quickly learned that we didn’t want to spend that much money.
 If we did we could have stayed in Colorado.
-So we started looking for another way and that’s when Cowboy discovered the idea of a tiny house.
+So we started looking for another way and that’s when my husband discovered the idea of a tiny house.
 That’s when we decided to go tiny.